A Call For Change

 getting more like conscious of just wanting to get A's and B. You know what I mean?
 I mean,

-this is the first year where she does that too.
-Yeah, and this is the first, I mean, I never
+this is the first year where she does that.
+Yeah, and this is the first time.

 give a shit.
-That was bad.

-I was like, listen, as long as I get a C, I'm good.
 See, and I was kind of like, I'm just here to see my friends.
+Yeah.

-Listen, as long as I got a C and I'm passing, whatever.
-Yeah, and that's kind of what I mean.
+Like, listen, as long as I got a C and I'm passing, whatever.

-We did tell her that, too, because she was like, well, what is a grade that, like, you know, what would be like considered bad?
-And me and you both said, like, anything under a C. Anything under a C.
+Yeah, and that's kind of, I mean, we did tell her that, too, because she was like, well, what is a grade that, like, you know, what would be, like, considered bad?

-I mean, like, and like, you know, a C is good.
+I mean, like, and, like, you know, a C is good.
 It's, it's, it's the bare minimum of passing.

 Right.
 You know what I mean?

 So I told her, I was like, you know, it's up to you what, how you want to do it.
-And she was like, well, I, I don't, I want to get an A, obviously, but a B is okay.
+And she was like, well, I don't, I want to get.

 And then a C is like, I'm like, well, listen, it's up to you.
-Like I said, I think she's getting to the point where she's actually getting kind of like, she's getting conscious of like
+Like I said, I think she's getting to the point where she's actually getting kind of like, she's getting getting conscious of like

 what grades she has, how that, how I think, how we feel about it.